A crowded field…

 In Genesis 1.28 God gives us dominion to care for the earth and all of her manifestations.
 Naive Orange frequently misinterprets this to mean: given dominion to exploit in any and all ways possible for an individual to benefit themself.
 The fruit of this self-interested overreach compounds significantly when mixed with a strong doctrine on God’s Sovereignty.
 I’ve written about this dynamic on my Express the Mess blog page, a piece entitled, “Blaming God.” (see here)

 Where does the space go?
 We’ll pick-up on the inter-level dynamics again next week.
-For now consider the 50 year old struggle between Orange [ER] ‘merit‘ values and Green earth care.
+For now consider the 50 year old struggle between Orange [ER] ‘achievement‘ values and Green earth care.
 As a function of inter-level dynamics, Green’s visions of renewable energy, sustainable economies, and earth care have largely found blind eyes among Orange for the past fifty years.
 Until now.
 Finally, Orange is beginning to be able to see the problems of pollution, global warming, and unsustainable depletion of resources because they are starting to show up on the bottom lines of major financial institutions. [see here]

 I never know what I’ve said till I hear the response.
 What did you hear me say? —Agree or not, let’s hear from you!